When do I need to be where at Schiphol?

 What time do I need to arrive at Schiphol?

 You need the answer to the first question when you are still at home.
 Because before you head to Schiphol, it's handy to know what time you should be at the airport.
-The same applies to everyone flying from Schiphol: you are welcome in the departure hall up to four hours before your flight.
+The same applies to everyone flying from Schiphol: you are welcome in the departure hall moments before the check-in desk for your flight opens.
 Look your flight up in the Schiphol app and see what time your check-in desk opens.
 If you arrive too early, the check-in desk may still be closed and you'll be waiting unnecessarily.

 Which check-in desk do I need to go to?